 They stand in front of their dates.
 The boys awkwardly give the girls flower corsages.
 Obviously some of them are dating because there is also some kissing involved, but I try and look away from that.

-"You girls look so beautiful," I say to all the girls, but to my twin girls in particular.
+"You girls look so beautiful," I say to all the girls, but to my girls in particular.

 Tess and Kate smile and hug me saying they were hoping I would be home to see them in their dresses and they were glad I made it.